MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 # Technical Validation FAQ

-This topic addresses some of the most frequently asked questions around validation of apps for AppSource submission.
+This article addresses some of the most frequently asked questions around validation of apps for AppSource submission.

 ## Questions about the validation process